build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 ```

 Once the stack is created, navigate to the Outputs tab for the stack you created on the [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks) as you'll need these values later.

+> **Note**: There's a lot of copy/paste in this tutorial.
+If you'd like to take a look at the finished state, please refer to the [ci-cd-serverless-spark repo](https://github.com/buildon-aws/ci-cd-serverless-spark).

 Now let's get started!